pingidentity/pingidentity-devops-getting-started/docs/server-profiles/QUICKSTART.md

 ## Some additional notes regarding persistence and ongoing usage:

 * With the way we are running this container, any changes you make will be lost once you stop the container.
 To save your changes add `-v /some/local/path:/opt/out` to the `docker run` command.
 Look at the [develop locally](./local-workspace.md) doc
-* The PingFederate license is located in `tmp/pf_to_docker/server-profile-pingidentity-getting-started/pingfederate/instance/server/default/conf`.
+* The PingFederate license is located in `tmp/pf_to_docker/server-profile-pingidentity-getting-started/pingfederate/instance/server/default/conf` directory.
 The default license will quickly expire.
 You can upload your own license, but be careful to not push this license to a public github.
 For Ping employees, you can host private repositories on Gitlab.
 Otherwise, you can keep your own license in your local version of the repository.